fredclausen/ansible-adsb/README.md

 Before we go on to setting everything up, it is time to have a think about what workloads you want to deploy.
 At a bare minimum you will need readsb-proto.
 It isn't required to set up anything else; with that said, feeding the various ADSB websites is pretty cool and some even give you some minor perks for doing so, so why not?
 We'll go over configuring each workload below.

+Additionally, it is time to think about IP addresses and ports.
 I have provided a IPs.txt file that includes the default IPs set for each workload.
 As you go through the configuration below, I suggest listing the IPs in that file for each workload so that you have a list of them all in one place.
+You will set the IP address for that workload in your deployment via `workloadname_ip` variable.

+All of the workloads in the default all.yaml config have the default ports set in the variables; the only exception is if any workload has a web interface that is not on port 80.
+If the web interface is default to a non port 80 port, I have mapped those back to port 80 for the default port.
+This configuration works as long as each workload gets a unique IP.
+There is no reason I can see that you will have to change these ports if you are using a cluster with metallb, but they are configurable.
+If you are deploying these workloads on a single machine in docker, you will need to ensure that no two workloads expose the same port, and you do that via the `workload_portjob_port` variables.

 ### Conventions Used In all.yaml